Adding rocks and gravel to a pond can be a contentious issue.

 If you haven’t already, you’ll want to subscribe to our mailing list.
-From time to time pond equipment suppliers and contractors contact us with special offers and discounts.
+From time to time pond equipment suppliers and contractors contact me with special offers and discounts.

 So if you’d like to receive these special offers go ahead and use the button below to sign up.